Kesko's management model

-The Group's financial performance and the achievement of financial objectives are monitored in Group-wide financial reporting.
-Monthly performance reporting includes Group, division and subsidiary specific results, changes compared to the previous year, comparison with forecasts, and forecasts for the next 12 months.
-The Group's short-term financial planning is based on annual budgeting and forecasts drawn up by the quarter, extending for the following 12 to 15 months.
-The key financial indicator for growth is sales performance, while those for profitability are operating profit excluding non-recurring items and the return on capital employed excluding non-recurring items, monitored in monthly internal reporting.
-Information on the Group's financial situation is communicated in interim reports and the financial statements release.
-The Group's sales figures are published in a stock exchange release each month.
+The Group's financial development and achievement of financial objectives are monitored by financial reporting covering the entire Group.
+Monthly performance reporting includes actual Group, division and business specific results, changes compared to the previous year, comparison with forecasts, and forecasts for the current financial year.
+The Group's short-term financial planning is based on annual budgeting and quarterly updated forecasts extending to the end of the current financial year.
+The key financial indicators are sales performance for growth, comparable operating profit and comparable return on capital employed for profitability, and free cash flow for cash flow, monitored by monthly internal reporting.
+Information on the Group's financial situation is provided in interim reports, the half year financial report, and the financial statements release.
+The Group's sales figures are published monthly.

-Performance reporting to the Group's top management comprises monthly reports on the subsidiaries', divisions' and the Group's income statements and balance sheets.
-Each subsidiary is primarily responsible for the financial reporting and the accuracy of its figures.
+Performance reporting to the Group's top management comprises monthly reports on the Group's, divisions', businesses' and subsidiaries' sales, profits, capital employed and cash flow, as well as on the Group's financial items, cash flows and balance sheet position.
+The businesses are primarily responsible for the financial reporting and the accuracy of the figures.
 The controlling function of each division analyses the whole division's figures for which the division's financial management is responsible.
 The Group is responsible for the whole Group's figures.
-The key items in the income statement and the balance sheet are analysed monthly at the Company, division and Group level, based on the documented division of duties and predefined reports.
-This makes real-time information on the financial situation constantly available and enables real-time responses to possible flaws.
-The performance reports provided to the top management also include Group level monitoring of sales on a weekly, monthly and quarterly basis.
+The key items in the income statement, capital employed and balance sheet are analysed monthly at business, division and Group level, based on a documented division of duties and predefined reports.
+This makes real-time information on the financial situation constantly available and enables real-time responses to possible issues.

-Public performance reporting comprises interim reports, the financial statements release, annual financial statements, the Report by the Board of Directors and monthly sales reports.
+Public performance reporting comprises interim reports, a half year financial report, the financial statements release, the annual financial statements and monthly sales reports.
 The same principles and control methods are applied to public performance reporting as to monthly performance reporting.
-The Audit Committee reviews the interim report and the financial statements and gives a recommendation on their handling to the Board.
-The Board approves the interim report and the financial statements before they are published.
+The Audit Committee reviews the interim report, the half year financial report and the financial statements and gives a recommendation on their reviewing to the Board of Directors.
+The Board approves the interim report, the half year financial report and the financial statements before they are published.